AndersMunkN/PublicData/README.md

 ## External recommendations

+* A [wiki](https://replication.uni-goettingen.de/wiki/index.php) with tons of papers that replicate (and therefore include data), categorized by topic or the methods in use.
 * A [database](https://ejd.econ.mathematik.uni-ulm.de) with "automatic stata reproductions".

 ## Todo